zendframework/zf2-documentation/docs/languages/en/modules/zend.crypt.block-cipher.rst

 method.

 The output of the encryption is a string, encoded in Base64 (default), that contains the HMAC value, the IV vector, and the encrypted text.
-The encryption mode used is the `CBC`_ (default with random `IV`_) and the hash algorithm of HMAC is SHA256 (default).
+The encryption mode used is the `CBC`_ (with a random `IV`_ by default) and SHA256 as default hash algorithm of the HMAC.
 The Mcrypt adapter encrypts using the `PKCS#7 padding`_ mechanism by default.
-You can specify a different padding technique using a special adapter for that (Zend\\Crypt\\Symmetric\\Padding).
-The encryption key and the authentication key for HMAC are generated using the `PBKDF2`_ algorithm as key derivation function.
+You can specify a different padding method using a special adapter for that (Zend\\Crypt\\Symmetric\\Padding).
+The encryption and authentication keys used by the ``BlockCipher`` are generated with the `PBKDF2`_ algorithm, used as key derivation function from the user's key specified using the ``setKey()`` method.

 .. note::

    **Key size**

-   The BlockCipher class uses always the longest size of the key, for a particular cipher.
+   BlockCipher try to use always the longest size of the key for the specified cipher.
 For instance, for the AES algorithm it uses 256 bits and for the `Blowfish`_ algorithm it uses 448 bits.

 You can change all the default settings passing the values to the factory parameters.
 For instance, if you want to